 This course is designed to upskill and certify railway assessment centres staff in the RSSB train driver selection methods.

-- Going step-by-step through the administration and scoring of each method.
+- A step-by-step guide through the administration and scoring of each method

-- Providing trainees with numerous opportunities to practice administration and scoring.
-This will enable them to become familiar with the methods and demonstrate a reliable standard of administration and scoring.
+- Providing trainees with opportunities to practice administration and scoring so they can become familiar with the methods and demonstrate a reliable standard of administration and scoring.

 - Competence in the administration of the SJE and WCT is assessed by means of exercises during the course.

 - Competence in the administration and scoring of the Multi-Modal Interview is assessed at a follow-up assessment day.

 - the British Psychological Society’s Qualification in Test Use: Ability, Occupational, or

 - be able to demonstrate that they are taking steps towards obtaining this qualification.

 Who should attend?Railway assessment centre staff responsible for driver psychometric assessment.